dalehamel/ruby-static-tracing/docs/internals.md

 we must also measure the speed of checking if a probe is enabled to get the full picture, as well as any other in-line logic that is performed.

+## Kernel vs userspace buffering

+It may not end up being an issue, but if probes are enabled (and fired!) persistently and frequently, the cost of the `int3` trap overhead may become significant.

+uprobes allow for buffering trace event data in kernel space, but lttng-ust provides a means to buffer data in userspace.

+This elminates the necessity of the `int3` trap, and allows for buffering trace data in the userspace application rather than the kernel.

 # Further reading

 * http://www.brendangregg.com/blog/2015-07-03/hacking-linux-usdt-ftrace.html